webpack/webpack.js.org/src/content/configuration/dev-server.md

 };
 ```

-W> Make sure that [`devServer.hot`](#devserverhot) is set to `true` because `devServer.injectHot` only works with HMR.
+W> Make sure that [`devServer.hot`](#devserverhot) is set to `true`; `devServer.injectHot` only works with HMR.

 ## `devServer.inline`

 `boolean`

 Toggle between the dev-server's two different modes.
-By default the application will be served with _inline mode_ enabled.
-This means that a script will be inserted in your bundle to take care of live reloading, and build messages will appear in the browser console.
+By default, the application will be served with __inline mode__: a script will be inserted in your bundle to take care of live reloading, and build messages will appear in the browser console.

 It is also possible to use __iframe mode__, which uses an `<iframe>` under a notification bar with messages about the build.
-To switch to __iframe mode__:
+To switch to iframe mode:

 __webpack.config.js__